jarno9981/FireBrowser/README.md

 # FireBrowser

-Based on WebView 2  , want change to my own engine in future help needed Features Webview 2 latest pre-release
+Based on WebView 2  , Webview 2 latest pre-release

 Tabs Are Based On The EasyEda Libary (https://github.com/jarno9981/FireTabs)